 Listen to Al as you read along

 My final suggestion is one that I use in my own life to keep me on a positive track.
 I believe in God and trust what God has said in the bible to help me see a positive future.
 If you have found God for yourself or think it is time for you to make things right with God, there are links in this website that discuss how to go about entering a relationship with God.
-My prayers will be with you.
+My prayers are with you.